 Meta Platforms Inc Chief Legal Officer Jennifer Newstead Sells Company Shares

-On December 19, 2023, Jennifer Newstead, Chief Legal Officer of Meta Platforms Inc (NASDAQ:META), sold 566 shares of the company.
-The transaction was filed with the SEC and can be found in detail through the following SEC Filing.
+Jennifer Newstead, Chief Legal Officer of Meta Platforms Inc (NASDAQ:META), sold 566 shares of the company on December 26, 2023, according to a SEC Filing.
+Over the past year, the insider has sold a total of 29,163 shares and has not made any purchases of the company's stock.

-Meta Platforms Inc operates as a social technology company worldwide.
+Meta Platforms Inc, formerly known as Facebook Inc, operates as a social technology company worldwide.
 The company's products include Facebook, Instagram, Messenger, WhatsApp, and Oculus.
-Meta Platforms Inc focuses on connecting people through technology and has a significant presence in the digital advertising market.
+Meta Platforms Inc focuses on connecting people through technology and building communities, enabling users to connect, share, discover, and communicate with each other on mobile devices and personal computers.

-Over the past year, the insider has sold a total of 28,939 shares of Meta Platforms Inc and has not made any purchases of the stock.
-The insider transaction history for the company shows a pattern of 112 insider sells and no insider buys over the past year.
+The insider transaction history for Meta Platforms Inc shows a trend of insider sales over the past year, with 114 insider sells and no insider buys recorded.

+On the day of the insider's recent sale, shares of Meta Platforms Inc were trading at $354.9, giving the company a market cap of $920,833.214 billion.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.